 Know why you are telling the story, and then revel in some of the details of the story.
 Help us see, feel, sense and smell the place where your story takes place.
 Take your time.
 Transport us into the experience of being in the story with you.
 The sensual details will do the transporting.
 Your succinctness will not.
 In a story, succinctness will give us the executive summary of the story – but if you desire the emotional pay-off of a story, luxuriate in the details.

-Exceptional communicators excel at mixing up the succinctness of a clean message with the luxuriating experience of a story well told – and not succinctly at all.
+Exceptional communicators excel at mixing up the succinctness of a clean message with the luxuriating experience of a story well told.
 It is a beautiful mix to behold.

 Edit yourself consciously.
 Edit yourself well.